Section Image

 1/2

+The community has eight parks, a community garden and several trails.
+Residents can participate in both kids’ and adults’ sports leagues.
 Many Pleasant Hill subdivisions are within a mile of a neighborhood playground with a covered pavilion, sports fields or both.
-Public tee times at Copper Creek Golf Club are down the road from Copper Creek Lake Park, a warm-weather hotspot for boating and fishing.
-The paved lakefront trail and the 13-mile Gay Lea Wilson Trail link Pleasant Hill in with the Des Moines Area biking network.
+Copper Creek Lake Park is popular for boating and fishing.
+The paved lakefront trail and the 13-mile Gay Lea Wilson Trail link Pleasant Hill with the Des Moines Area biking network.
+Down the road, Copper Creek Golf Club has public tee times.

 The Basketball Court at Sunrise Park.